leonardehrenfried/globus/README.md

 #`globus`: Making your app world-ready

-A little collection of utilities that will make it easier for your JVM based software to be ready for the world's users.
+A collection of utilities that will make it easier for your JVM based software to be ready for the world's users.

 Features: